ED: The following ‘Chicago Seven’ 1978 chapters

 “Yeah, think so, at Wrigley, or Grocery Diana.
 But bizarre, how’s that?”
 By now, I was blinking through a contact high.

-“I mean, after us all calling you ‘Kike’ since way back in high school ’cause you were such a fuckin’ tightwad…”
+“I mean, after us all calling you ‘Heeb’ since way back in high school ’cause you were such a fuckin’ tightwad…”

 “Maybe because there were no real Jewish kids in our high school.
-But that was just dumb teenybopper stuff in a universe far, far away, Nate—cheap shots I grew out of a long time ago…”
+But that was just dumb teenybopper stuff a long time ago, Nate, in a universe far, far away…”

-“So, what’re you, throwin’ it back in our faces?
-What’s up with that,” he dragged, smoke curling up his nostrils like cotton swabs into a busted nose, up through his long, greasy black hair.
-“Anyhow, which way you gonna roll, Heebert, either here or out there?”
+“So then which way you gonna roll, Heebert,” he dragged, smoke curling up his nostrils like cotton swabs into a busted nose, up through his long, greasy black hair.
+“Either here or out there?”

 The ‘Twelve’ had soon vaulted Natorious to heavier hitter status in the larger music biz.
-So he, Roscoe and a couple of thug-tough T-B bartenders moved into posh Gold Coast digs, close to the party-all-night action, yet a short walk to the lakefront and voluptuous Oak Street Beach.
-Nate bought himself a Stingray ’Vette and began promoting downtown concerts with no less than Pink Floyd, Rotary Connection and John Mayall—SRO all— set to rivaling Aaron Russo in Chicago booking juice, forget about Josh Gravanek.
+So he and Roscoe moved into posh Gold Coast digs, close to the party-all-night action, yet a short walk to the lakefront and voluptuous Oak Street Beach.
+Nate bought himself a Stingray ’Vette and began promoting downtown concerts with no less than The Floyd, Rotary Connection and John Mayall—SRO all— set to rivaling Aaron Russo and Josh Gravanek in Chicago booking juice.

-But a string of washout gigs with Tiny Tim, Melanie and Mahavishnu left him in the promotional red, while the city slapped ‘Twelve’ with a liquor-license suspension over under agers and underpayment, under-the-table-wise.
-Took a while, but it eventually came to Nathan that he might have full-gainered into the blues scene a bit too deeply, which could so easily have punched him a one-way ticket to Stateville, leaving deep pockets pal, Curt Spelsky to take over payments on the candy-apple Corvette.
+But a string of washout b-side gigs left him in the promotional red, while the city slapped ‘Twelve’ with a liquor-license suspension over under agers and underpayment, under-the-table-wise.
+Took a while, but it eventually came to Nathan that he might have full-gainered into the blues scene a bit too deeply, which could so easily have cannonballed into Stateville, leaving deep pockets pal, Curt Spelsky to take over payments on the candy-apple Corvette.

-“Dunno, Nate,” I sighed, with a cumulative cough, tuning into that old Allman Brothers album he had spinning, ‘Eat A Peach’, side three: tracking ‘One Way Out’.
+“Dunno, Nate,” I sighed, with a cumulative cough, tuning into that old Allman Brothers album he had spinning, tracking ‘One Way Out’.
 “Christ, my ol’ man is giving me all kinds of grief as it is.
-But what will your parents make of your deal?
-Really, how’s it come to this, huh?”
+But what will your parents make of your deal?”

 “Well, maybe it had something to do with hitting age 29, Saturn coming back to raise hell,” I gulped the warm, flat beer.
 “So, you plugging back into the music scene, or…”

-“No, man, I’m bluesed out.
-Been thinkin’ about starting some kind of remodeling business—working with my hands for a change.
+“No, man, been thinkin’ about starting some kind of remodeling business—working with my hands for a change.
 I mean, with all the renovation goin’ around here, maybe buy me a building or two while anybody still can.
 Forget about that Saturn shit.
 How ’bout you stayin’ in town, move in here?
 We could partner, clean up like bandits…”

 “Not sure about that, Nathan,” I finished off my brew, Nate’s ‘Voice of the Theater’ speakers blaring, ‘Stand Back’.
 “Still got to work through some stuff…”